Parker Space: Personal life

 Space graduated in 1987 from High Point Regional High School.

 He is a farmer and restaurant owner who also owns Space Farms Zoo and Museum in the Beemerville section of Wantage Township in Sussex County.
 He has served with the Wantage Fire Department as a volunteer firefighter since 1989 and the department's chief 2001–2002.

+He served on the Wantage Township Committee from 2004 to 2009, was elected as the township's mayor in 2005, 2008 and 2009, and served as deputy mayor in 2006 and 2007.

 Sussex County Board of Chosen Freeholders

 Space was appointed to the Sussex County Board of Chosen Freeholders in 2010 following the appointment of Hal Wirths to head the New Jersey Department of Labor and Workforce Development.
 Space won a full three-year term in the 2010 general election and was chosen as Freeholder Director in 2013.

 New Jersey Assembly

 Space served as freeholder until his appointment to the General Assembly filling a vacancy left by the resignation of Gary R. Chiusano in 2013.
 Chiusano was appointed to the vacant position of Sussex County Surrogate, and Space was chosen by a convention called of party delegates from municipalities to fill the vacancy per New Jersey state law.
 Space received 103 of the 158 delegate votes cast, defeating Bader Qarmout, John Wroblewski, and Mark Quick.
 He was elected to his own full term in November 2013, then again in 2015 and 2017.